-Starting with Windows Vista, Microsoft introduced Data Execution Prevention or DEP, a security feature that can help prevent damage to your computer by monitoring programs from time to time.
-Monitoring ensures that running program use system memory efficiently.
-If there is any instance of a program on your computer using memory incorrectly, DEP notices it, closes the program and notifies you.
+Microsoft introduced Data Execution Prevention or DEP, a security feature that can help prevent damage to your computer by monitoring programs from time to time.
+It is present in Windows Server as well as Windows 11/10/8/7.
+Monitoring ensures that running programs use system memory efficiently.
+If there is an instance of a program on your computer using memory incorrectly, DEP notices it, closes the program and notifies you.

-If you want to generally turn off DEP or Data Execution Prevention in your Windows, you can always do so, But if you need to turn off Data Execution Prevention for a particular program only, like say explorer.exe, here’s how to go about.
+If you want to generally turn off DEP or Data Execution Prevention in your Windows 11/10, you can always do so, But if you need to turn off Data Execution Prevention for a particular program only, like say explorer.exe, here’s how to go about it.

 Turn off Data Execution Prevention for Particular Program